ftc16250/PowerPlay22-23/README.md

 ## NOTICE

-This repository contains the public FTC SDK for the Freight Frenzy (2021-2022) competition season.
+This repository contains the public FTC SDK for the Power Play (2022-2023) competition season.

 ## Welcome!
 This GitHub repository contains the source code that is used to build an Android app to control a *FIRST* Tech Challenge competition robot.
 To use this SDK, download/clone the entire project to your local computer.